DAVE3625/DAVE3625-24H/Lab1/README.md

   ```
   **Q: Can you provide some tutorials for jupyter and pandas?**

   I need some good tutorials to get me started.
-Can you recomend any?
+Can you recommend any?

   **A: Yes**

-  If you are new to jupyter notebook and pandas [this youtube video][jupyter-tutorial] will be usefull.
+  If you are new to jupyter notebook and pandas [this youtube video][jupyter-tutorial] will be useful.

-  [This site][pandas-tutorial] cover many important aspects of pandas, and I use it often as a refrence.
+  [This site][pandas-tutorial] covers many important aspects of pandas, and I use it often as a reference.

 </details>